strudel-science/strudel-web/README.md

 {
     "name": "Comparison",
     "path": "/design-system/task-flows/comparison",
-    "markdownId": "task-flows-comparison",
+    "markdownId": "task-flows-compare-data",
     "layoutComponent": "PageLayout"
 },
 ```

 This tells the sidebar menu to render a link to "/design-system/task-flows/comparison" with the text "Comparison".
-It also looks for a markdown file in the `content` directory that has `id: task-flows-comparison`.
+It also looks for a markdown file in the `content` directory that has `id: task-flows-compare-data`.
 The `layoutComponent` property is telling the app which layout component to use to wrap the markdown content in.

 The `path` you supply to the object should be the full absolute path to the URL that should render the page.